 Climbing gym etiquette varies from person to person, place to place, and climbing discipline to climbing discipline.
 That said, there are a few old standbys that you can take as good etiquette guidelines:

 Don’t offer advice (“beta”) unless someone asks for it.
 This is affectionately dubbed, “spewing beta”.
 Many climbers relish the opportunity to figure out how to do a climb for themselves.
 More to the point, there’s usually more than one way to skin a cat.
 Try to maintain a policy of keeping quiet.
 If it’s just killing you, ask if someone wants advice before you offer it.

 Don’t be shy with spotting.
-People sit around and watch one another take huge bouldering falls all the time.
-I don’t get it.
-You don’t need to know someone to spot them.
+People sit around and watch one another take huge bouldering falls all the time, but you don’t need to know someone to spot them.
 If you see someone trying really hard up high, get in position, and let them know you have their spot.
 Move the pads if necessary.
 But don’t be that creepy person that walks up unannounced and spots every spandex-clad climber in the gym.
-That’s not okay.
-And touching while spotting definitely is not okay unless someone asks.
+That’s not OK.
+And touching while spotting definitely is not OK unless someone asks.

 Be wary of the shameless hangdog.
 If you’re spending a long time hanging around on a roped climb, that’s called “hangdogging”.
 It can also be called “projecting”.
 Basically, there’s no shame in taking a long time to figure out how to do a climb, but be courteous to other climbers.
 If somebody else wants to get on the route, consider lowering and trying again later.